 American Association for Cancer Research

-Research area: Treating TNBC by blocking antioxidants the cancer cells need to survive.
+Treating triple-negative breast cancer by blocking antioxidants the cancer cells need to survive.

 Isaac Harris, PhD, received both his undergraduate and graduate degrees from the University of Toronto and conducted research in the lab of Dr. Tak Mak at Princess Margaret Cancer Center.
 Afterward, he joined the lab of Dr. Joan Brugge at Harvard Medical School in Boston.
 Recently, Dr. Harris moved to Rochester, NY to open his independent lab at the University of Rochester/Wilmot Cancer Institute.
 The Harris Lab at the University of Rochester Medical Center and Wilmot Cancer Institute focuses on uncovering the various roles of antioxidants in cancer by using modeling approaches and high-throughput pharmacologic screening techniques.